 Finding a financial planner can be complicated and maybe even overwhelming.
 We have compiled 4 questions to ask a financial advisor in the first meeting that will hopefully make finding the right financial planner for you a little bit easier.
 Personal finance is personal, and not every financial planner or advisor will work for everyone.
 Taking the time to find the right one is really important because this decision can make tens of thousands of dollars over the course of your lifetime.

 Due to the fact that anyone can claim the title advisor, some may claim this title with no certifications at all!
-Below are 4 questions that you should ask a potential financial advisor in the first meeting.
+Here are some common terms that you may hear:

-Do they uphold a fiduciary standard 100% of the time or do they just adhere to a suitability standard?
+Do they uphold a fiduciary standard 100% of the time or just adhere to a suitability standard?
 A suitability standard just means that an advisor has to recommend a product for you that is suitable.
 They could receive a bigger commission off of one product or another, or, recommend that you move funds from one place to another and it may not be in your best interest.

-2. How does the financial advisor get paid?
+2. How do you get paid?

 Financial advisors and planners are paid in three different ways.

-The first way that a financial planner can get paid is with commission.
-This is when the financial advisor gets paid money on the products they sell you.
+- Commission-based financial advisor: The first way that a financial planner can get paid is with a commission.
+This is when the financial advisor gets paid money for the products they sell you.
 It may be a one-time commission over the period of the product.
 Commissions are typically paid directly to the financial advisor from the company.
 You will never actually get a bill for it but it’s still important to look for and ask about.
 Unfortunately, because of these fees, the products are often higher priced than a similar product on the market.

-3. Is your financial advisor educated, credentialed, and experienced?
+3. Are you educated, credentialed, and experienced?

 Unlike other professions, there’s not one specific way to become a financial planner.
 There are over 200 different designations.
 It’s vital for you to understand how they got that designation, and more importantly, what it means for you and your financial plan.
 Here are some of the more common ones that you may come across in your search.